Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Introduction

 To achieve these targets, we propose a novel paradigm for ultra-low-bitrate image compression that explores the dynamics in generative image decoding.
-Instead of treating image reconstruction as a static process, our framework reinterprets single-image generative decoding as a virtual temporal process, where a compact anchor evolves to a high-fidelity reconstructed image.
+Our framework reinterprets single-image generative decoding as a virtual temporal process, where a compact anchor evolves to a high-fidelity reconstructed image.
+As illustrated in Fig.~\ref{fig:vis_explan}, pretrained VDMs can naturally refine blurry frames into sharper frames with richer details.
+We exploit this blur-to-sharp temporal prior by treating the anchor as a coarse initial frame and the target image as its sharp, detail-resolved final frame.
+For efficiency, we collapse the original multi-frame evolution into a two-frame refinement process.

-We define an explicit intermediate state for ULB-IC: a visible anchor that preserves scene geometry, semantic layout, and coarse appearance while discarding high-frequency details.
-As shown in Fig.~\ref{fig:teaser} (b), this anchor is encoded by a VAE-based Anchor Codec.
+Concretely, we define an explicit intermediate state for ULB-IC: a visible anchor that preserves scene geometry, semantic layout, and coarse appearance while discarding high-frequency details.
+As shown in Fig.~\ref{fig:teaser} (b), this anchor is encoded and transmitted by a VAE-based Anchor Codec.
 At the decoder, we first decode the anchor from the bitstream and treat it as the initial state.
-The evolution from anchor to fine-grained reconstruction is then modeled as a video-like progression using a VDM.
+The evolution from anchor to fine-grained reconstruction is then modeled as a video-like progression using a pretrained video diffusion model.
 We construct a virtual two-frame video, where the anchor is the first frame and the original image is the second.
 This setup casts generative decoding as a next-frame prediction task conditioned on the anchor, guided by the dynamic priors of the VDM.
 This yields a reconstruction consistent with the anchor and perceptually aligned with the source without extra control networks, improving both realism and fidelity.

 However, two key challenges arise when applying video diffusion models to image compression.
 (1) Domain Gap Between Video Generation and Image Decoding.
 Video diffusion models are primarily trained for gradual temporal evolution across dozens of frames, and emphasize scene transitions and object motions.
 In contrast, our goal is to achieve high-fidelity detail synthesis through a single-interval transition: a virtual two-frame ``video'' consisting solely of the compact anchor and the target image.
 (2) High Computational Cost of Iterative Denoising.
 State-of-the-art VDMs often require 50 iterative denoising steps and start from standard Gaussian noise, causing high latency and injecting ambiguity that can harm fidelity \cite{aigc_corrdiff, chen2024faithdiff}.
 Our aim is to turn multi-step video diffusion into a \emph{one-step} generative decoder that preserves both fidelity and realism.